disorderedmaterials/dissolve/web/content/docs/startingout/compilation.md

 #### `MULTI_THREADING`

 Requests that the multithreaded version of Dissolve be built.
-Intel thread building blocks (tbb) must be present on the path.
+Intel thread building blocks (tbb) must be present in the path.
 By default this option is enabled.

 Usage: `-DMULTI_THREADING=ON`

-Default: `ON`
+Default: `true`